AvirukBasak/shsc-lang/docs/LanguageDocs.md

 The following takes memory ownership
 - Any variable to whom data is assigned (until reassigned)
-- Accumulator; or else function returns won't work (temporarily)
+- Accumulator; or else procedure returns won't work (temporarily)

 #### Accumulator
 The language uses a temporary location called the `accumulator` to store the result of operations and return values.